santoshganti/CS640Assignment1/docs/README.md

 In this assignment, you need to build a neural network by yourself and implement the backpropagation algorithm to train it.

-Each team must write a webpage report on the assignment.
-For example [http://www.cs.bu.edu/faculty/betke/cs440/restricted/p1/p1-template.html].
-To ensure that each team member builds his or her own electronic portfolio, we ask that everybody submits his or her own report.

 ## Learning Objectives

 1. Understand how neural networks work